DaveyvanTilburg/AdaptableMapper/README.md

 ### Todo
 * All template implementations should check if item has a parent before removing it from parent
+* Model does not have a parent for its template, its design should be more expressive

 ### All release notes